 Michael Grande is the PCC Treasurer.
 He is overall responsible for the church’s finances, and for making sure that our annual accounts give an accurate picture of our financial situation.
 His email is email@example.com

-The specifics of each person’s giving are known confidentially to these three and no one else — not even the vicar!
+The specifics of each person’s giving are known confidentially to these two and no one else — not even the vicar!

 How to give